 We also want you to Tweet your members of Congress explaining why we need this funding.
 You’ll be able to Tweet when you email your members of Congress, or you can craft a Tweet on your own.
 Use hashtag #Unite4BH

 |12:00 pm ET||Action #2: Crisis Stabilization and Community Reentry Act of 2020 (S. 3312)

 You will receive your second email with a link to take action on this bill.
 You’ll be asking your Senator to co-sponsor the legislation, if they have not already.

 |2:00 – 3:30 pm ET||From Personal Stories to Policy Strategies: Mental Health and Suicide Prevention

-Presented by the National Council for Behavioral Health, American Association of Suicidology and Spark MediaThe award-winning film, Scattering CJ, is a celebration of compassion about how one family’s loss to suicide moved thousands of people to fulfill their son’s dream.
+Presented by the National Council for Mental Wellbeing, American Association of Suicidology and Spark MediaThe award-winning film, Scattering CJ, is a celebration of compassion about how one family’s loss to suicide moved thousands of people to fulfill their son’s dream.
 Key scenes from the film will lead to interactive panel discussions examining this national crisis from unique points of view.